 Some watches were meant to be carried as a constant companion to mark all of life's events, and this is one of them.
-This vintage piece is perfect for daily use because it's been converted to display, allowing you to gaze for hours at the intricacies of its gear train without having to remove the rear cover.
-Don't miss out on this 125-year-old survivor.
+12-size pieces were marketed as gentlemen's dress watches, perfect for all occasions and slim enough for an evening out without ruining the lines of your tuxedo.
+Don't miss out on this 120-year-old survivor.

 Straps are an alternative to chains, which don't grind up the metal bows.
 Prevent drops with these supple straps, hand-braided from top-grain leather in your choice of colors.